raspberrypilearning/count-the-creatures/en/step_1.md

 ## Introduction

-In this project you will be creating a wild life camera, that can count the number of birds, of different colours, that pass infront of the camera's view.
+In this project you will be creating a wild life camera, that can count the number of birds, of different colours, that pass in front of the camera's view.

 ### What you will make